 Robert Louis Stevenson followed a literary calling.
 Though abroad for much of his life, Stevenson’s love for Scotland shines through in his writing.

-It can’t have been easy being the young Robert Louis Stevenson.
-Born into a very respectable, well off and prominent Edinburgh family already noted for pioneering engineering work in connection with lighthouses and harbours, he did not follow the career expected of him and hence disappointed his parents.
+Born in 1850 into a very respectable, well off and prominent Edinburgh family already noted for pioneering engineering work in connection with lighthouses and harbours, he did not follow the career expected of him and hence disappointed his parents.

 Imagine how that would have gone down with his serious, purposeful, practical father, Thomas, the designer of many major lighthouse projects such as Out Skerries, the Butt of Lewis and the lonely Dhu Heartach.

-He took the young Stevenson on works inspection tours – in 1868, to Anstruther in Fife, and Wick in Cathness.
+He took the young Stevenson on works inspection tours – in 1868, to Anstruther in Fife, and Wick in Caithness.
 (Read the description of Stevenson’s descent in a diving suit there in his Picturesque Notes.)

 But Robert Louis Stevenson spent his time chatting to the old fishermen, rather than noting down engineering details.

 In 1870, he was taken on a lighthouse tour, where, again, in the later Memories and Portraits, it is character and scenery rather than technology that he describes.

 By 1871, he had shocked his father by announcing that he would definitely not be an engineer.
 They compromised and he was sent to study law – which Thomas saw as a safety net should his son’s chosen path of becoming a writer not work out.

-He returned to Europe in early 1881 with his wife and stepson and lived in a series of temporary homes, which included, in Scotland, Pitlochry in Perthshire, where the landlady of his rented cottage had a store of ghostly Highland tales.
+He returned to Europe in early 1881 with his wife and stepson.
+They lived in a series of temporary homes, which included, in Scotland, Pitlochry in Perthshire, where the landlady of his rented cottage had a store of ghostly Highland tales.

-Subsequently, for health reasons, as his worsening tubercular lung condition was not improved by the damp Scottish climate, he lived in Switzerland, the south of France and the south of England.
+Subsequently, for health reasons, as his worsening tubercular lung condition was not improved by the Scottish climate, he lived in Switzerland, the south of France and the south of England.
 He published several books, which brought recognition and financial success.

 He died aged only forty-four – an age when Sir Walter Scott, for example, was only just beginning to create some of his best material.
 (Imagine what might have been, had Robert Louis Stevenson lived, say, into the 1920s or 30s.)

-Places associated with Robert Louis Stevenson
+Places Associated With Robert Louis Stevenson

 The Writers’ Museum, in Lady Stair’s House, near Edinburgh Castle at the top of the Royal Mile, is one of the City of Edinburgh’s own museums and has plenty of Robert Louis Stevenson memorabilia.

 Swanston, just south of Edinburgh, below the Pentland Hills, is a tiny, picturesque hamlet.
 The Stevensons leased Swanston Cottage (originally built by the Edinburgh city authorities and quite a large house – also private.)

 South Queensferry, near Edinburgh, has magnificent views of the Forth Bridges, and the old Hawes Inn features in Kidnapped.
 Stevenson as a young man frequently walked out from Edinburgh to South Queensferry.

-It is also said to have been a source of inspiration for Treasure Island – as have several other places, including the view from his Heriot Row bedroom window, out to a pond in the nearby gardens!
+It is also said to have been a source of inspiration for Treasure Island – as have several other places, including the view from Stevenson’s Heriot Row bedroom window, out to a pond in the nearby gardens!

 In Catriona, the chapter called ‘Gillane Sands’ (now Gullane) captures the breezy ambience of the coastline : ‘there was such a shining of the sun and the sea, such a stir of the wind in the bent grass, and such a bustle of down-popping rabbits and up-flying gulls….’

 Also, the house in which Stevenson stayed while in Braemar, west of Aberdeen in Deeside, is now called Treasure Island Cottage (private) to recall its role as the place where his masterpiece Treasure Island was conceived.

 At Bridge of Allan, near Stirling, on the banks of the Allan Water, is a small cave associated with the author.
 He spent boyhood holidays in the little town nearby.

 ‘the mist rose and died away, and showed that country lying as waste as the sea; only the moorfowl and the peewees crying upon it…‘

-Robert Louis Stevenson and the Appin Murder
+Robert Louis Stevenson And The Appin Murder

 In writing Kidnapped, Stevenson wove into the plot an unsolved Highland mystery: the murder of Colin Campbell of Glenure.
 This real life event took place in 1752, in troubled times after the final Jacobite uprising had been put down at Culloden.

 In Kidnapped, David Balfour’s adventure, which started in the Hawes Inn, can be traced by sea round the coast of Scotland to the point of shipwreck on the Torran Rocks by Earaid Island off the larger island of Mull.

 In his famous adventure story, the narrative takes the adventurers eastwards through the heart of Scotland: across Mull and Morven, by way of Loch Linnhe and Glencoe to Rannoch Moor and then into the mountain fastness around remote Ben Alder in Perthshire.

 Back in Appin, the Monument to James of the Glen (condemned to death, though innocent of the murder) is seen near the present Ballachulish Bridge.
 The murder site is marked by a cairn on the wooded slopes of Letir Mhor, west of Ballachulish and reached by a forestry track.